gabecampb/gabecampb.github.io/docs/interpreters.md

 'paused' was set is then determined and enter_isr() will be called.

 handle_int() will handle updating CPU state to correspond to having a new IRQ.
+It is called every time a device wants to trigger a new IRQ, whenever the IRQ controller config is updated, and whenever the soft IRQ ("trap") instruction is executed.

 enter_isr() will handle actually transitioning into the ISR and updating CPU state accordingly.
 This involves pushing reti state, and then updating the PC